 Demand for X explodes.
 Viewers ask their doctors about it.
 Cancer patients ask their oncologists for it.
 Some even go off their lifesaving medications entirely and switch to X, on the basis of what they heard in an overproduced one-hour TV show.

 The drug companies soon take notice, especially if they conveniently own stock in X already.
 Or own stock in Dr. Oz.

 And if the hoopla lasts longer than a few weeks, real breast cancer research takes a hit.
 Endless inquiries about the power of X eventually pressure the scientific community into investigating the claims.
 Meaning time and resources and money are spent.

-So a scientist who has devoted his professional life to fighting the disease equivalent of Lex Luthor is finally forced drop his clipboard, squeeze into his costume and fly off somewhere to perform what amounts to rescuing a housecat from an apple tree.
+So a scientist who has devoted his professional life to fighting the disease equivalent of Lex Luthor is forced drop his clipboard, squeeze into his costume and fly off somewhere to perform what amounts to rescuing a housecat from an apple tree.

-Chung calls this “scientific distraction” and an “upside-down prioritization of research goals.”
+A professional researcher I know calls this “scientific distraction” and an “upside-down prioritization of research goals.”
 It also represents a lot of potentially wasted time and money that could’ve been spent on, say, legitimate breast cancer research.

 No big deal I guess.
 Unless you or someone you love is affected by breast cancer.